 In the dotcom boom, the goal was for companies to evolve from picking up customers into a profitable state, either by hitting a critical mass or by convincing those customers to buy more products or services.
 Many failed because the cost of acquiring a customer was greater than the customer’s worth.
 Older readers will remember the dotcom boom ended in a crash.

 While there are some similarities — Xero is burning cash to acquire customers — there’s a major difference between it and the dotcom era companies.
-Xero’s customers pay a sizable subscription each month.
+Customers pay a sizable subscription for their accounting software each month.
 Most customers go on paying those fees for month after month.
 I’ve paid Xero more than $50 a month for the last three years.
 Even allowing for churn, at Xero an acquired customer is a valuable asset.

 The problem comes if the marginal cost of acquiring each new customer increases.
 That’s the fear.